 The community or district nurses generally care for those who are unable to attend the surgery for nursing treatment.
 The nursing care given by the community nurses allows people to stay in their own homes who might otherwise need to go into hospital.
 They also provide care in the surgery.

-If you want to speak to the district nurses, they can be contacted via the surgery receptionist.
 If available, the District Nurse will speak to you directly; otherwise the receptionist will take a message and the District Nurse will contact you as soon as possible.